gdquest-demos/godot-kickstarter-2019/docs/code-guidelines.md

 - access to behavior, i.e. methods (![behavior_connection])
 - connections to methods via signals (![signal_connection])

-It's very easy to imagine how even a simple scene tree like the one in [Fig. 4] can quickly become unmaintainable if all this flexibility isn't managed.
-Just think of what would mean to draw in all those potential connections from the exterior, as depicted in [Fig. 3].
+Even a simple scene tree like the one in [Fig. 4] can quickly become unmaintainable if all the flexibility Godot offers us isn't managed.
+Thus we need a way to maintain the number of potential connections as depicted in [Fig. 3].

 <a name="fig4"></a>
 ![](./imgs/scene_tree_overview.png)